microsoft/CodeXGLUE/Code-Code/ClozeTesting-all/README.md

 The data for cloze testing are collected from the the validation and test sets of CodeSearchNet, which contains six different programming languages including RUBY, JAVASCRIPT, GO, PYTHON, JAVA and PHP.
 Each instance contains a masked code function, its docstring and the target word.

 We present the preprocessed data in `data/cloze-all` directory.
-And the selected words for ClozeTesting is in `data/cloze-all/cloze_test_words.txt`.
+And the selected words for ClozeTest is in `data/cloze-all/cloze_test_words.txt`.

-Data statistics of ClozeTesting-all are shown in the below table:
+Data statistics of ClozeTest-all are shown in the below table:

 | RUBY | JAVASCRIPT |  GO   | PYTHON | JAVA  |  PHP  |  ALL   |
 | :--: | :--------: | :---: | :----: | :---: | :---: | :----: |
 | 4437 |   13837    | 25282 | 40137  | 40492 | 51930 | 176115 |

-## Run ClozeTesting
+## Run ClozeTest

-You can run ClozeTesting-all by the following command.
+You can run ClozeTest-all by the following command.
 It will automatically generate predictions to ` --output_dir`.

 ```shell
 python code/run_cloze.py \